Hugius/FabiEngine3D/doc/SOUNDS.md

 ### 1.1 General

-- There are 2 types of sounds: sound2D & sound3D.
+- There are 2 types of audio: sound2D & sound3D.
 - Each sound plays on a unique sound channel.
 - Multiple sounds can be playing at the same time.